In Japan - 2

 Image by DALL-E 3

-Thank for sharing a great trip.
+Thank you for sharing a great trip.
 The description of your visit to Hiroshima is very sobering and timely for current playing chicken by nuclear powers.